GERMAN AND AUSTRIAN ALPS IN SUMMER

-Have you ever thought about going to German and Austrian Alps in summer?
+How about a trip to German and Austrian Alps in summer?
 This mountainous region has so much to offer.
 It’s a real paradise for all outdoor enthusiasts.
 Just imagine.
-Beautiful, pristine nature, majestic mountains, crystal-clear lakes and… silence.
-What else do you need to relax?
-I enjoyed exploring this region very much.
+Beautiful, pristine nature, majestic mountains, crystal-clear lakes and silence.
+What else could you ask for?
+I enjoyed exploring this region big time.
 If you wish to spend your holidays far from all that noise, hustle and bustle, this destination may be perfect for you.
 In this blog post, I’m going to share with you some of the best places to visit in German and Austrian Alps in summer.
 You will need a car and around a week of time to do this entire trip.
 So let’s get right into it!

 AUSTRIA: MOUNT SCHAFBERG

 The first stop is St. Wolfgang im Salzkammergut.
-A small, Austrian town situated at Lake Wolfgangsee.
-The main attraction here is Schafbergbahn, the steepest cog railway in Austria, running since 1893.
-It goes to the top of 1782 metres-high Mount Schafberg.
-Sounds interesting?
-This ride is truly unforgettable.
-Made me feel like a kid again!
-Mount Schafberg is also great for a day hike.
-Find out more about Schafbergbahn and the walking track to Mount Schafberg in a separate post on Mount Schafberg in Austria.
+A small town situated at Lake Wolfgangsee in Austria.
+The main attraction there is Schafbergbahn, the steepest cog railway in Austria, running constantly since 1893.
+It goes up to the top of the 1783 m tall Mount Schafberg.
+Sounds interesting, right?
+This ride is truly unforgettable!
+If you don’t feel like it, you can do a day hike to Mount Schafberg instead.
+For more detailed information about Schafbergbahn, go and check a separate blog post about Mount Schafberg in Austria.

 GERMANY: LAKE KÖNIGSSEE

 GERMANY: MOUNT JENNER

-What would a visit in German and Austrian Alps in summer be without a day-hike?
-Berchtesgaden National Park has numerous walking tracks and steep mountain trails.
-From easy to challenging hikes of a via ferrata.
-The track to Mount Jenner (1874 metres) is of medium difficulty.
-You will be rewarded with some gorgeous views from the top.
-This includes Lake Königssee nestled at the foot of the mountain.
-Find out more about the walking track to Mount Jenner in a separate post on outdoor activities in Bavaria.
+A day hike in German and Austrian Alps in summer is a must!
+Fortunately enough, Berchtesgaden National Park has numerous walking tracks and steep mountain trails.
+From easy to challenging hikes, including a “via ferrata”.
+I highly recommend choosing Mount Jenner (1874 m).
+It’s a moderate hike, offering gorgeous views from the top.
+That includes Lake Königssee nestled at the foot of the mountain.
+For more details about the walking track to Mount Jenner, go to a separate post about outdoor activities in Bavaria.

 GERMANY: ALMBACHKLAMM GORGE